-- 1) Permit onshore currency derivatives markets with no restrictions on participation.
-This is an important measure that includes elements of financial market regulation as well as capital account liberalization.
-These markets could be developed fairly quickly as the technical infrastructure for trading of these derivatives could be built up soon on the backbone of the existing securities trading infrastructure. - 2) Improve the structure of public debt management to increase depth and transparency of this market.
+1. Remove the remaining restrictions on the currency futures market in the short term (prohibitions against foreign institutional investors, against non-resident Indians, against products other than futures, against underlying trades other than the rupee-US dollar rate, and against positions greater than US\$5 million).
+Permitting onshore currency derivatives markets with no restrictions on participation is an important measure that includes elements of financial market regulation as well as capital account liberalization.
+These markets could be developed fairly quickly as the technical infrastructure for trading of these derivatives could be built up soon on the backbone of the existing securities trading infrastructure.

+Improve the structure of public debt management to increase depth and transparency of this market.
 The Committee is pleased to note that the RBI is working on the first item and the Finance Ministry has announced that it is setting up a public debt management office.
 These measures are long overdue and should be implemented soon.

-The set of reforms listed here has not touched upon broader issues, some of which were discussed in the main text of the chapter-easing of labor market regulations, increasing investment in physical infrastructure and education, reducing red tape, improving data collection, etc. Action on all of these fronts will ultimately determine India's growth trajectory.
+The set of reforms listed here has not touched upon broader issues, some of which were discussed in the main text of the chapter-easing of labour market regulations, increasing investment in physical infrastructure and education, reducing red tape, improving data collection, etc. Action on all of these fronts will ultimately determine India's growth trajectory.
 But the specific steps listed above will make a major contribution to achieving the desired trajectory and could generate momentum for broader reforms.